Erwin01/ApiNotes/README.md

 # ApiNotes
-API development in Visual Studio with Database SQl Server and Frontend in Visual Code using Html5, Javascript and CSS3
+API development in Visual Studio with Database SQL Server and Frontend in Visual Code using Html5, Javascript and CSS3